SkylineCommunications/dataminer-docs/user-guide/part_4/correlation/Creating_a_ticket.md

 This action is only available if:

 - The soft-launch option *CorrelationTicketAction* is enabled.
-See <https://community.dataminer.services/documentation/soft-launch-options/>.
+See *<https://community.dataminer.services/documentation/soft-launch-options/>*.

 - The DMA has a Ticketing license and uses a Cassandra database.

 > [!WARNING]
 > This feature is currently still in preview.
-For more information, see [Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/).
+For more information, see *[Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/)*.

 Use this action to create a ticket linked to the correlated alarm.